 Yacht handling under power

 By the end of the course you will be able to skipper a yacht on coastal passages by day and night

-The course rate is £550 per person all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.
+The course rates are £530-590 per person depending on the dates (see below) and are all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.

 Students take the boat out the marina, instructor keeps out of the way.